-- a. use bedding material that promotes a bowl shaped nest to maintain a better nursing environment and assist with thermoregulation - b. in cold ambient temperatures, provide extra nesting material and consider closing or covering the nest box to conserve body heat.
+- a. use bedding material that promotes a "bowl" shaped nest to maintain a better nursing environment and assist with thermoregulation - b. replace wet/soiled nesting material promptly - c. in cold ambient temperatures, provide extra nesting material and consider closing or covering the nest box to conserve body heat.